Tris07/Lost-Saga-Auto-Mancing/README.md

  - Delay, bisa diatur

 ## Note
 Hanya berkeja untuk Lost Saga Origin atau Lost Saga berbahasa indonesia lainnya.
-Jika ingin menggunakan versi lain, coba tukar gambar komponen yang ada di dalam folder img, jika masih belum bisa modifikasi script mungkin dibutuhkan.
+Jika ingin menggunakan versi lain, coba tukar gambar komponen yang ada di dalam folder `img`, jika masih belum bisa, modifikasi script mungkin dibutuhkan.\

-Update akan muncul kalo udah ada motivasi.
+\
+This was tested on Lost Saga Origin, which is an Indonesia client.
+If you want to use it on other client with different language, try to swap the component that is inside the `img` folder, if it still does not possible, a script modification may be needed.